Raltegravir (Oral route)

 Uses of This Medicine:

-Raltegravir is used together with other medicines to treat human immunodeficiency virus (HIV) infection.
+Raltegravir is used together with other medicines for the treatment of the infection caused by human immunodeficiency virus (HIV).
 HIV is the virus that causes acquired immune deficiency syndrome (AIDS).
 This medicine is usually given to patients who have already received HIV medicines in the past.

-Raltegravir will not cure or prevent HIV infection or AIDS.
-It helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
-This may help delay problems that are usually related to AIDS or HIV disease from occurring.
+Raltegravir will not cure or prevent HIV infection or AIDS; however, it helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
+This may help delay the development of problems that usually result from AIDS or HIV disease.
 Raltegravir will not keep you from spreading HIV to other people.
-People who receive this medicine may continue to have other problems usually related to AIDS or HIV disease.
+People who receive this medicine may continue to have some of the problems usually related to AIDS or HIV disease.

 This medicine is available only with your doctor's prescription.